yingkitw/platypus/docs/archive/INDEX.md

 ## 📝 License

-Webag is licensed under Apache 2.0.
+platypus is licensed under Apache 2.0.
 See [LICENSE](LICENSE) for details.

 ---